 - 8 fl oz chicken stock or broth

 - 1 tsp hot sauce, or to taste

 - Combine all ingredients together in a large jug or bowl.

-If serving cold, divide the soup between four bowl and serve.
+- If serving cold, divide the soup between four bowls and serve.

 7g net carbs per serving (quarter of whole recipe)